-2013-2018 and 2019-2024 Phase II Permit Requirements
+2019-2024 Phase II Permit Requirements

-Section S9 of the 2013-2018 Phase II Permit and 2019-2024 Phase II Permit list the following requirements:
+Section S9 of the 2019-2024 Phase II Permit list the following requirements:

-- 1. Submit an annual report to Ecology no later than March 31 of each year (beginning in 2015 and 2020 for the 2013-2018 Phase II Permit and 2019-2024 Phase II Permit, respectively). - 2.
+- 1. Submit an annual report to Ecology no later than March 31 of each year beginning in 2020. - 2.
 Keep all records related to the NPDES Phase II Permit and the SWMP for at least 5 years. - 3.
 Make records related to the NPDES Phase II Permit and the SWMP available to the public at reasonable times during business hours.

-The city plans to meet all of the reporting requirements outlined in the 2013-2018 Phase II Permit and 2019-2024 Phase II Permit.
+The city plans to meet all reporting requirements outlined in the 2019-2024 Phase II Permit.